Karrikin: The response to karrikins

 Karrikins produced by bushfires occur largely in the ash at the site of the fire.
 Rains occurring after the fire wash the karrikins into the soil where dormant seeds reside.
-The karrikins and water can provide a 'wake-up call’ for such seeds, triggering germination of the soil seed bank.
+The karrikins and water can provide a 'wake-up call' for such seeds, triggering germination of the soil seed bank.
 The plants that depend on karrikins to grow are known as "fire-followers", they emerge grow quickly, flower and produce new seeds, which fall to the ground.
 These seeds can remain in the soil for decades, until the next fire produces fresh karrikins.
 Plants with this lifestyle are known as fire ephemerals.
 They thrive because the fire removes competing vegetation and provides nutrients and light for the emerging seedlings.
 Plants in many families respond to smoke and karrikins, suggesting that this response has evolved independently in different groups.

 Fire-followers are not the only plants that respond to karrikins.
 Seeds from a number of different flowering families like tomatoes, lettuce, and trees respond to karrikin signaling.
-Interestingly, other studies have found that seed of ostensibly fire-adapted species do not display a sensitivity to karrikins.
+Other studies have found that seed of ostensibly fire-adapted species do not display a sensitivity to karrikins.
 The difference between fire-followers and plants that respond to karrikins is their dependence on karrikins.
 Plants' response to karrikins is fundamental because karrikins mimic the strigolactone hormones which are originally required for growth in plants.
 Fire-followers, on the other hand, have fine-tuned their responses according to the availability of karrikins.